andylamp/py-dspinlock/docs/README.md

 ### Extending the base class to fit your needs

-While a default Spinlock is supplied, it is very common that you might want to subclass it in order to customise its functionality.
-There are two avenues to do that, you can subclass `HashDSpinlock` directly, or you can subclass its base abstract class `DSpinlockBase`.
+While a default Spinlock is supplied, you might want to subclass it to customise its functionality.
+There are couple ways to do that.
+Namely, you can subclass `HashDSpinlock` directly, or you can subclass its base abstract class `DSpinlockBase`.
 Most of the functionality is contained in the base abstract class, hence you need to only implement the methods shown in `HashDSpinlock` and tweak any of the base class values such as,

 - `max_spinlock_tries`: The spinlock max retries, by default 10 tries.
 - `spinlock_sleep_thresh`: The spinlock sleep threshold, by default 0.5 seconds.